-- The vast majority of students will be expected to take History, Geography or both. - Able students will be expected to take a Modern Foreign Language as well as either History or Geography. - Students can only study one language. - Students can only study one Art/Design subject.
+- The vast majority of students will be expected to take History, Geography or both. - Students should aspire to take a Modern Foreign Language as well as either History or Geography. - Students can only study one language. - Students can only study one Art/Design subject.